apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 To mount a bind path inside the container, a *bind point* must be defined within the container.
-The bind point is a directory within the container that apptainer can use as a destination to bind a directory on the host system.
+The bind point is a directory within the container that Apptainer can use as a destination to bind a directory on the host system.

-Starting in version 3.0, apptainer will do its best to bind mount requested paths into a container regardless of whether the appropriate bind point exists within the container.  apptainer can often carry out this operation even in the absence of the "overlay fs" feature.
+Apptainer will do its best to bind mount requested paths into a container regardless of whether the appropriate bind point exists within the container.
+Apptainer can often carry out this operation even in the absence of the "overlay fs" feature.

 However, binding paths to non-existent points within the container can result in